 Take a photo of the inside of your fridge before you go shopping

 While I usually do the bulk of my grocery shopping online.
-There is always those times you need something ASAP and need to dash to the shops.
+There are always those times you need something ASAP and need to dash to the shops.

 Especially now, where delivery isn’t currently available to us – FML!!
 And you wanna get in and out as quick as possible.